-- (1) Where an overview and scrutiny committee or the Chair of such a committee is of the opinion that an executive decision is, or if made would be, contrary to the policy framework, or contrary to or not wholly in accordance with the Council's budget, then it shall seek advice from the Monitoring Officer and/or Corporate Director of Finance and Systems, who may prepare a report. - (2) In respect of functions which are the responsibility of the Executive, the Monitoring Officer's report and/or Corporate Director of Finance and Systems' report shall be to the Executive with a copy to every member of the Council.
-Regardless of whether the decision is delegated or not, the Executive must meet to decide what action to take in respect of such a report and prepare a report to: - Council in the event that the Monitoring Officer or the Corporate Director of Finance and Systems conclude that the decision was a departure, and
+- (1) Where an overview and scrutiny committee or the Chairman of such a committee is of the opinion that an executive decision is, or if made would be, contrary to the policy framework, or contrary to or not wholly in accordance with the Council's budget, then it shall seek advice from the Monitoring Officer and/or Chief Finance Officer, who may prepare a report. - (2) In respect of functions which are the responsibility of the Executive, the Monitoring Officer's report and/or Chief Finance Officer's report shall be to the Executive with a copy to every member of the Council.
+Regardless of whether the decision is delegated or not, the Executive must meet to decide what action to take in respect of such a report and prepare a report to: - i) Council in the event that the Monitoring Officer or the Chief Finance Officer conclude that the decision was a departure, and - ii) to the relevant overview and scrutiny committee if the Monitoring Officer or the Chief Finance Officer conclude that the decision was not a departure.

-- ii) to the relevant overview and scrutiny committee if the Monitoring Officer or the Corporate Director of Finance and Systems conclude that the decision was not a departure. - (3) If the decision has yet to be made, or has been made but not yet implemented, and the advice from the Monitoring Officer and/or the Corporate Director of Finance and Systems is that the decision is or would be contrary to the policy framework or contrary to or not wholly in accordance with the budget, the overview and scrutiny committee or Chair should refer the matter to Council.
+- (3) If the decision has yet to be made, or has been made but not yet implemented, and the advice from the Monitoring Officer and/or the Chief Finance Officer is that the decision is or would be contrary to the policy framework or contrary to or not wholly in accordance with the budget, the overview and scrutiny committee or Chairman should refer the matter to Council.
 In such cases, no further action will be taken in respect of the decision or its implementation until the Council has met and considered the matter.
 The Council shall meet within 10 working days of the request by the overview and scrutiny committee unless the next ordinary meeting of council will take place within 14 days in which case the request will be considered at that meeting.
-At the meeting it will receive a report of the decision or proposals and the advice of the Monitoring Officer and/or the Corporate Director of Finance and Systems.
-The Council may either: - endorse a decision or proposal of the Executive decision taker as falling within the existing budget and policy framework.
-In this case no further action is required, save that the decision of the Council be minuted and circulated to all councillors in the normal way; or - ii) amend the Council's Financial Procedure Rules or policy concerned to encompass the decision or proposal of the body or individual responsible for that executive function and agree to the decision with immediate effect.
-In this case, no further action is required save that the decision of the Council be minuted and circulated to all councillors in the normal way; - iii) where the Council accepts that the decision or proposal is contrary to the policy framework or contrary to or not wholly in accordance with the budget, and does not amend the existing framework to accommodate it, require the Executive to reconsider the matter in accordance with the advice of either the Monitoring Officer/Corporate Director of Finance and Systems.
+At the meeting it will receive a report of the decision or proposals and the advice of the Monitoring Officer and/or the Chief Finance Officer.
+The Council may either: - i) endorse a decision or proposal of the Executive decision taker as falling within the existing budget and policy framework.
+In this case no further action is required, save that the decision of the Council be minuted and circulated to all councillors in the normal way; or - amend the Council's Financial Procedure Rules or policy concerned to encompass the decision or proposal of the body or individual responsible for that executive function and agree to the decision with immediate effect.
+In this case, no further action is required save that the decision of the Council be minuted and circulated to all councillors in the normal way; - iii) where the Council accepts that the decision or proposal is contrary to the policy framework or contrary to or not wholly in accordance with the budget, and does not amend the existing framework to accommodate it, require the Executive to reconsider the matter in accordance with the advice of either the Monitoring Officer/Chief Finance Officer.